2bc4/twitch-hls-client/README.md

 ### Usage
 #### Watching
-Provide a player to output the stream to with `-p`, a channel to watch, and a stream quality.
+Provide a player to output the stream to with `-p`, a channel, and a stream quality.

 Example:
 ```